 Sensory Processing Disorder 101:

 SPD is a brain based condition where the brain does not receive sensory information properly.
-It is on par with brain damage – meaning there is no cure, no medicine and no surgery to repair it.
 There are two very important to things to know about when trying to understand SPD.
 First, it is important to know the difference between Seekers and Avoiders, and second, it is vital that you understand how many senses humans have and what their impact is on the body.

 Kids with SPD are either SEEKERS (they crave sensory input) also referred to as UNDER – responsive, or they are AVOIDERS (they are overwhelmed by sensory input) often referred to as OVER-responsive and most are a combination.
 They make seek some sensory input and avoid others.
 This inconsistency in behaviour can be confusing.

 There are the 5 senses that people commonly know: sight, touch, taste, smell, hearing and there are two other important (but lesser known) senses – the Vestibular & Proprioception.

 The Vestibular sense is responsible for giving the brain feedback about movement and information about where your body is in space.
 Is it upside down, leaning, sitting etc?
 Our balance relies on the Vestibular system.

 The Proprioceptive system is responsible for giving the brain information about WHERE the limbs are in conjunction to the body.
 Proprioceptive info is helpful in coordination and aids the body for things like cart wheels and organizing movements.

 There are literally dozens of senses that can be problematic for SPD kids.
 Many people do not realize that almost every behaviour or action is controlled by a sensory system.
 Here are a few more that you may not have heard about: